Demand estimation without outside good shares: Identification without knowledge of outside-good shares

-and $(s,x,p,z)$ are defined as before.
-Unlike in the standard case, the outside-good share $s_0$ cannot be recovered from the observed data.
+and $s$, $x$, $p$, $z$, and $\Delta_J$ are as defined in Section \ref{sec:standard_BLP}.
+Unlike in the standard case, however, the outside-good share $s_0$ cannot be recovered from the observed data.

-Throughout our analysis, we consider the unobserved outside shares $s_0$ to belong to a known, possibly data-dependent, set $S_0$.
-By definition, $S_0$ denotes the logical domain of $s_0$ based on the researcher's information.
-The fully agnostic case corresponds to $S_0=(0,1)$, where $s_0=0$ and $s_0=1$ are explicitly ruled out as part of the specification of the BLP model.
-Of course, if the researcher has additional information about the outside-good share, this can be incorporated by restricting $S_0$ to a narrower, more informative interval.
+Throughout our analysis, we assume that the unobserved outside share $s_0$ belongs to a known, possibly data-dependent measurable set $S_0(w)\subseteq(0,1)$.
+We interpret $S_0(w)$ as the set of outside-good shares that are consistent with the researcher's information for a given realization of the observed data.
+We assume that $S_0(w)$ is closed relative to $(0,1)$.\footnote{This means that if $s_{0,b} \in S_0(w)$ for all $b\in \mathbb{N}$ and $s_{0,b} \to s_0 \in (0,1)$, then $s_0 \in S_0(w)$.} The fully agnostic case corresponds to $S_0(w)=(0,1)$, where $s_0=0$ and $s_0=1$ are ruled out by the specification of the BLP model.
+If the researcher has additional information about the share of the outside good, this information can be incorporated by restricting $S_0(w)$ to a narrower set.

 Under our assumptions, we have that, conditional on $(x,p,\xi)$,

 By combining \eqref{eq:sharesCond} with the conditional choice probabilities in \eqref{eq:BLP_probs_1}, we obtain